Famed cathedral names artist to replace Confederate windows

 The setting is particularly significant in the massive neo-Gothic cathedral, which is filled with iconography depicting the American story in glass, stone and other media, with images ranging from presidents to famous cultural figures and state symbols.

-The cathedral, also the seat of the Episcopal Church’s presiding bishop and Diocese of Washington, often serves as the setting for major national events.
+The cathedral, also the seat of the Episcopal Church’s presiding bishop and Diocese of Washington, regularly serves as the setting for ceremonies tied to major national events.

-In replacing the windows, the cathedral is acknowledging the need to correct what it called a “false narrative of what America once was.”
+In replacing the windows, the cathedral acknowledged a need to correct what it called a “false narrative of what America once was.”

-“For nearly 70 years, these windows and their Confederate imagery told an incomplete story; they celebrated two generals, but they did nothing to address the reality and painful legacy of America’s original sin of slavery and racism," the Very Rev. Randolph Marshall Hollerith, dean of the cathedral, said in a statement.
-He added: "We’re excited to share a new and more complete story."
+The old windows “were a barrier to our mission and impediment to worship in this place, and they had no place being in sacred space,” the Very Rev. Randolph Marshall Hollerith, dean of the cathedral, said in a Thursday news conference.

+“This is a once-in-a-generation opportunity for the cathedral to not only create beautiful art but to stake a claim about what and who we value,” he added.

+He noted that the cathedral set a “monumental” goal of having the windows depict the pain as well as the dignity of "the African-American struggle for justice and equality.”

+“This is something that’s actually going to take a lot of time, because history itself, as most people know, is a very complicated narrative," he said.

-He called Marshall “one of the greatest artists of our time" and praised Alexander's “incredible ability to capture the pain of yesterday and the promise of tomorrow.”
+Hollerith called Marshall “one of the greatest artists of our time" and praised Alexander as “one of our nation’s most eloquent and compelling voices.”

-The cathedral loaned the Robert E. Lee window to the National Museum of African American History and Culture to serve as part of its new exhibit, “Make Good the Promises: Reconstruction and Its Legacies.”
+The cathedral has loaned the Robert E. Lee window to the National Museum of African American History and Culture for a new exhibit, “Make Good the Promises: Reconstruction and Its Legacies.”
 The museum said the window represents the “myth-building and the nationwide intimidation of African Americans through the embrace of Confederate symbols.”

 Associated Press religion coverage receives support from the Lilly Endowment through The Conversation U.S. The AP is solely responsible for this content.